tomtev/new-structure/src/pages/README.md

 - **About.vue** will be `/about`
 - **about/History.vue** will be `/about/history`

-### Data pages:
+### Template pages:
-Data pages is used for creating single pages for GraphQL types.
+Template pages is used for creating single-page templates for GraphQL types.
+These can be added anywhere.

 - **_Post[$year][$month][$title]** will create pages for **Post** type at `folder/:year/:month/:title`.
 - **_Author[$name]** will create pages for **Author** type  at`folder/:name`.